Video Game: Treasure of the Rudra

 - Dirty Old Man: Dr. Muench.
 Even when he's dead and just a wandering shade, he still is at it.

 - Eccentric Mentor: Zora, she also classifies as the Cynical Mentor.
+(She's additionally an Expy of Unne from Final Fantasy III.)

 - Eldritch Abomination: The unnamed destroyers that the Four Heroes defeated long ago; they later developed the Rudra cycle of destruction to accelerate evolution in order to create a species strong enough to resist the cosmic destroyers.